iSchool-590PR-2017Fall/Final-project/README.md

  - The whole program applies the idea of recursion.
 The following figure can also helps to clarify the algorithm.
  ![try1](https://upload.wikimedia.org/wikipedia/commons/thumb/d/da/Tic-tac-toe-game-tree.svg/2000px-Tic-tac-toe-game-tree.svg.png)

-# The following section are deletable.
-Another reference section and folder layout can be updated.
- #
- #
- #
- #
-#
-### Hypothesis before running the simulation:
-  As there is no policy or strategy for Monte Carlo, it will randomly choose all possible positions.
-Human have policy to win, in this way, it will fail for many times.

-### Simulation's variables of uncertainty
-  There is no tactics for every round.
-In this way, all of the blank positions are available to choose.
-For every MC(Monte Carlo) layer (round), we set multiple moving probabilities as random variables.Expand next move from all of the possible positions, using Monte Carlo to simulate all rounds.
-For each result(win or lose or fair),  we use backpropagation to score every MC layer steps.
-And after many times simulations, we can get best policy for this game.
-  #
-  Round 1, there are 9 random variables(available positions);
-  #
-  Round 2, there are 7 random variables(available positions);
-  #
-  Round 3( expect result round), there are 5 random variables(available positions);
-  #
-  Round 4( expect result round), there are 3 random variables(availbale positions);
-  #
-  Round 5( expect result round), there is 1 position.
-  #
-  This is the whole possible procedure for Tic-tac-toe game, where it's a good representation of reality.

-"""
-check here
-"""
-List and describe your simulation's variables of uncertainty (where you're using pseudo-random number generation).
-For each such variable, how did you decide the range and which probability distribution to use?
-Do you think it's a good representation of reality?

-## Instructions on how to use the program:
-  This is a human-computer interaction game.
-The player will play with computer.For each round, player will react and make a decision for next step.

 ## Sources Used:
   #